opf/openproject/docs/system-admin-guide/api-and-webhooks/README.md

 ![API settings in OpenProject administration](openproject_system_admin_guide_api.png)

 Here, you can manage the **REST web service** to selectively control whether foreign applications may access your OpenProject API endpoints from within the browser.
+This setting allows users to access the OpenProject API using an API token created from the users "My account" page.
 You can set the **maximum page size** the API will respond with.
 It will not be possible to perform API requests that return more values on a single page.
 You can also enable **write access to read-only attributes**, which will allow administrators to write static read-only attributes during creation, such as *createdAt* and *author*.

 ### Documentation